 Configuring IP address detection

 It's crucial for WP Cerber to detect all IP addresses correctly.

-On some web servers, WP Cerber is not able to detect IP addresses automatically due to a non-standard server configuration.
+On some web servers, WP Cerber cannot detect IP addresses automatically due to a non-standard server configuration or running the website behind a reverse proxy.
 That means WP Cerber is unable to protect your website and can even lock you out of your WordPress dashboard.

 First of all, try to enable My site is behind a reverse proxy in the Main Settings and check how WP Cerber detects IP addresses as described below.
 Keep in mind that enabling this setting poses a security risk if your website is not behind a proxy.

-Make sure that Cerber detects IP addresses correctly
+Make sure that WP Cerber detects IP addresses correctly

 - Open the What is my IP address page in your browser

 - Compare the IP address on the What is my IP address page to the IP address shown in the “Your IP address is detected as” row.
 If you see two identical IP addresses, WP Cerber has configured correctly.
 Otherwise, follow the steps below.